mcozar99/GemmaAIAgent/README.md

 # Simple Flask Loads API

-This small project provides a Flask server with one endpoint to return "loads" from an SQLite database.
+This small project provides a Flask server with one endpoint to return "loads" from a csv.
+Part of an integration with the HappyRobot platform

 Files:
 - `app.py` - Flask application exposing GET /loads